 - Commodity Food Distribution Centers

-In Geary County, Program Assistants Susie Bilderback and Megan Dougherty provide nutrition education classes in Geary County USD 475 first and third grade class rooms at qualifying schools, sixth grade summer transition program.
+In Geary County, Nutrition Educators Anna Comer and Ann Katt provide nutrition education classes in Geary County USD 475 third grade and high school classrooms at qualifying schools and the summer school program.
 Monthly nutrition & resource management classes are provided to WIC clients.
-Family cooking classes each spring.
+Family cooking classes are offered each spring.
 A newsletter is also provided to commodities distribution recipients.